Femmes de Cinéma

 The "Femme de cinéma Sisley/ Les Arcs" award

 For the 9th year, the Festival, in partnership with Sisley, is going to honour an iconic female filmmaker from the independent European cinema, by rewarding her with the "Femme de cinéma" award.

 Noting that women are still under represented within some fields of the cinema industry, this prize aims at sensitizing the media, the professionals and the audience to the talent of exceptional cinema women.

-After Jasmila Zbanic, Lucie Borleteau, Malgorzata Szumowska, Iram Hacq, Claire Burger and Sarah Gavron, it is Agnieszka Holland, the emblematic director of European cinema, who will be awarded with the "Femme de Cinéma" prize in 2020.
+After Jasmila Zbanic, Lucie Borleteau, Malgorzata Szumowska, Iram Hacq, Claire Burger, Sarah Gavron, and Agnieszka Holland, the name of the emblematic director of European cinema, who will be awarded the “Femme de cinéma” prize in 2021, will soon be unveiled.

 The Lab "Femmes de cinéma"

 Furthermore, the association Révélations Culturelles, organizer of the festival, has also created the Lab "Femmes de cinéma", with the purpose to encourage practices favouring a better representation of women in the film industry and to keep track of the emerging trends related to women directors.

 The Lab is a think tank based on three pillars: a study on the place of European women directors, updated and completed every year; workshops conducted using collective intelligence methods to generate concrete ideas for achieving gender equality in cinema; and masterclasses to highlight particularly emblematic women directors who can serve as role models.

 This year, these three types of Lab events will be held during the 13th edition of the Arcs Film Festival.

 The Lab's 2020 Study has indeed been published during the festival.